miurahr/py7zr/docs/archive_format.rst

 This specification defines an archive file format of 7-zip archive.
 This specification is derived from 7zFormat.txt bundled with p7zip utility which is portable 7-zip implementation.

-Its details are retrieved from knowledge got by reverse engineering effort of p7zip implementation.
+A purpose of this document is to provide a concrete documentation to realize compatibility between implementations.

 Copyright Notice